vimlinuz/wallpaper-archive/README.md

   <img src="Static-Wallpapers/Village-Dark.png" width="300">
   <img src="Static-Wallpapers/Village-Light.png" width="300">
   <img src="Static-Wallpapers/emma.jpg" width="300">
 </p>

 ---

 ### Dynamic Wallpapers

 **Note:** Dynamic wallpapers (.mp4, .webm) cannot be previewed directly in GitHub.
 Please browse the `Dynamic-Wallpapers/` folder to see the available animated wallpapers.

 ## Organization

 Wallpapers are organized by their type:

-- `Dynamic-Wallpapers/` - Contains all the dynamic wallpapers
+- `Dynamic-Wallpapers/` — Contains all the dynamic wallpapers
-- `Static-Wallpapers/` - Contains all the statis wallpapers
+- `Static-Wallpapers/` — Contains all the static wallpapers

 ## Usage

 Clone this repository to your local machine: